Abortion in Kansas: Judicial history

+On July 5, 2024, the Kansas Supreme Court struck down two laws restricting abortion: a procedure that's common in the second trimester and certain regulations that apply to abortion providers.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by eight, going from 23 in 1982 to fifteen in 1992.
 In 2014, there were four abortion clinics in the state.
 In 2014, 97% of the counties in the state did not have an abortion clinic.
 That year, 56% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were two Planned Parenthood clinics, both of which offered abortion services, in a state with a population of 644,117 women aged 15–49.

 In 2013, Julie Burkhart opened a clinic in Wichita called Trust Women Wichita, part of Trust Women Foundation.
 Burkhart was a colleague of the murdered Dr. George Tiller, and by 2013 she had taken over Tiller's clinic following his murder.
 Because of state law, providing abortions to women in the area added costs, both financial and time, for both the clinic and women seeking abortions.